 *Government star ratings are part of the National Highway Traffic Safety Administration's (NHTSA) New Car Assessment Program (www.safercar.gov).
 Model tested with standard side-impact air bags (SABs).

 CRASH PERFORMANCE TARGETS

-The 2008 MDX passed all National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) tests at the highest levels.
-NHTSA tests include Frontal, Side, and Rollover, while IIHS tests include Frontal Offset, Side Impact (also known as SICE), and Rear Crash Protection indexes.
+The 2009 MDX passed all National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) tests at the highest levels.
+NHTSA tests include NCAP frontal crash, SINCAP side impact, and Rollover Resistance, while IIHS tests include Frontal Offset, Side Impact (also known as SICE), and Rear Crash Protection indexes.

 - IIHS TOP SAFETY PICK

 The new requirements for NHTSA's FMVSS 301 include a more severe rear crash test.
 In the current test, a 3,015 pound deformable barrier sled strikes 70-percent of the vehicle's width at 50 mph.
 In contrast, the previous FMVSS 301 used a 4,000 pound flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
 The new test requires that the vehicle absorb more crash energy than before.

 As the popularity of small size vehicles has soared recently, so has the risk of these large vehicles colliding head-on with smaller vehicles.
 The disparity in vehicle mass - as well as the higher bumper height of the larger vehicles - put the smaller vehicles at a disadvantage.
 For the MDX, however, engineers integrated a more stringent internal vehicle-to-vehicle collision standard to help correct this discrepancy.